gajjalashireesha1201/Power-BI-SQL-Project/README.md

-*** 📊 Employee Insights Dashboard  ***
+# Employee Insights Dashboard

-📌 Overview
+## Overview
 The Employee Insights Dashboard is a comprehensive project designed to manage, analyze, and visualize employee data.
-It integrates:

-A robust SQL database for storing and querying employee information.

-An interactive Power BI dashboard for data visualization and insights.

-✨ Features
-🗄️ Database Management

-Create and manage an employee database with detailed records.

-Schema includes fields such as:

-Employee ID

-Name & Contact details

-Job information

-Salary

-Department

-📝 SQL Queries

-Retrieve key employee data (e.g., first names, departments, salaries).

-Perform analytics through structured queries.

-📊 Interactive Dashboard (Power BI)

-Visualize employee statistics in real-time.

-Gain insights into:

-Hiring trends

-Salary distribution

-Departmental performance

-📂 File Structure
-├── Project_3_SQL.sql       # SQL scripts for database creation, schema setup, and sample queries
-├── PowerBI_Emp.pbix        # Power BI dashboard with employee insights

-🚀 Usage
-1️⃣ Set up the SQL Database

-Run the SQL scripts in Project_3_SQL.sql to create and populate the employee database.

-2️⃣ Load the Power BI Dashboard

-Open PowerBI_Emp.pbix in Power BI Desktop.

-Connect it to your SQL database or data source.

-Explore interactive visualizations.

-⚙️ Requirements

-SQL database (e.g., MySQL, PostgreSQL)

-Power BI Desktop

-Basic knowledge of SQL & data visualization
+It combines a robust SQL database for data storage and querying with an interactive Power BI dashboard for data visualization and insights.

+## Features
+- **Database Management**:
+  - Create and manage an `employeee` database with detailed employee records.
+  - Table schema includes fields such as employee ID, name, contact details, job information, salary, and department.

+- **SQL Queries**:
+  - Retrieve key employee data, such as first names, departments, and salary information.
+  - Perform analytics on employee data through structured queries.

+- **Interactive Dashboard**:
+  - Visualize employee statistics with the Power BI report.
+  - Gain insights into metrics like hiring trends, salary distribution, and departmental performance.

+## File Structure
+- `Project_3_SQL.sql`: Contains the SQL scripts for database creation, table setup, and sample queries.
+- `PowerBI_Emp.pbix`: A Power BI file that presents visualizations and insights based on the employee dataset.

+## Usage
+1. Set up the SQL database:
+   - Run the SQL scripts in `Project_3_SQL.sql` to create and populate the `employeee` database.

+2. Load the Power BI dashboard:
+   - Open the `PowerBI_Emp.pbix` file in Power BI Desktop.
+   - Connect it to your database or data source to view interactive visualizations.

+## Requirements
+- SQL database (e.g., MySQL, PostgreSQL)
+- Power BI Desktop
+- Basic knowledge of SQL and data visualization

+## License
+This project is licensed under the MIT License.